 If slugs and snails are making their way into your pots, sprinkle diatomaceous earth around your plants to keep the slimy mollusks away.

 To discourage them from ruining your container garden, plant ladybug-attracting flowers in the same, or adjacent containers.
-Geraniums, angelica, tansy, and Queen Anne’s lace are all good choices.
+Common geraniums, angelica, tansy, and Queen Anne’s lace are all good choices.

 You can also purchase live ladybugs from Arbico Organics to keep aphids in check.